3ximus/aerial-sddm-theme/README.md

 - `showClearPasswordButton` - if set to false will hide the clear password button that appears when text is inputed
 - `passwordLeftMargin` and `usernameLeftMargin` - set margin between input boxes and labels, some fonts are messy and allows fixing of overlap
 - `relativePositionX` and `relativePositionY` - position the login text box and clock
+- `showTopBar` - if set to false will hide the wm/keyboard top bar

 Example config (not the same as the screenshots):